 Pop quiz for sports academy owners: How much money do you lose each month from clients who cancel at the last minute or just completely fail to show up for appointments?

-Years ago when I was first building eSoft Planner, I worked with one of my new scheduling software clients to help them figure that out, and the answer was startling.
-They were losing 13% of their revenue to late cancellations and no-shows, and their profitability was taking a serious hit as a result.
+Years ago when I was first building eSoft Planner, I worked with one of my new scheduling software clients to help them figure that out.
+The answer was startling.
+They were losing 13% of their revenue to late cancellations and no shows.
+Their profitability was taking a serious hit as a result.

 This is definitely not an isolated problem.

-These losses are a serious threat for sports academies, because they cause the cash flow problems that can close sports academy doors.
+These losses are a serious threat for sports academies.
+They cause the cash flow problems that can close sports academy doors.